PengfeiLiAstro/PengfeiLiAstro/README.md

-- 👋 Hi, I’m Pengfei Li, a graduate student in astronomy.
+- 👋 Hi, I’m Pengfei Li, a graduate student in astronomy at University of Utah.
-- 👀 I’m most interested in galaxy formation.
+- 👀 I’m most interested in galaxy formation and cosmology.
 - 📫 My email is Pengfei.Li@utah.edu

 <!---